Our Rabbi Jesus

 A lot of people ask me what I recommend for learning Biblical Hebrew or Greek.
 Some are just looking for ways to enhance their personal Bible study.
-Others are serious students of the Bible who are looking for a good program for long term study.
+Others are serious students who are looking for a good program for long term study.
 This article is for the latter audience.
+I’ve got news that will affect your choice.

 In the past 20 years there has been a discussion going on among scholars about the need to improve biblical language teaching.
 Most textbooks use a centuries-old method that focuses on analyzing verbs and memorizing tables of endings, and all the teaching is done in English.
-Professors have realized that most students don’t learn languages well this way or keep using them later on.
+This classical “grammar translation” method used to be how all languages were taught.

-The classical “grammar translation” method used to be how all languages were taught, but modern language programs updated their methods because of research on how the brain acquires new languages.
-People learn much more quickly when they interact and communicate within a language, so that they internalize its structure by being immersed in it.
-Because of this, modern languages now commonly use Communicative Language Teaching (CLT) methods.
-Their students typically learn more of the language than students in classical programs and retain it longer afterward too.
+Decades ago, professors realized that most students don’t learn languages well this way or keep using them later on.
+Modern language programs updated their methods because of research on how the brain acquires new languages.
+What they discovered is that people learn more quickly when they interact and communicate within a language, so that they internalize its structure by being immersed in it.

 There are Better Approaches